GEUS-Glaciology-and-Climate/PROMICE_positions/README.md

 # PROMICE_positions

-identifies valid start and end dates from which to compute station history net displacement
+identifies valid start and end dates (red squares) from which to compute AWS position change over time